 Time to go home.

-After writing my last article about what to do when you are in a crisis, I was asked why I decided to start to pursue my dream of becoming a nomad psychologist.
+After writing my last article about what to do when you are in a crisis, I was asked why I decided to start to pursue my dream of becoming a nomadic psychologist.

-So, today I going to reply to a question that I got asked quite often so far: Should you also become a Digital Nomad?
+So, today I going to reply to a question that I get asked quite often so far: should you also become a Digital Nomad?

-Since I can not look into your head, I thought the next best thing to do is giving you guys 5 of my reasons for becoming a nomad psychologist.
+Since I cannot look into your head, I thought the next best thing to do is to give you guys five of my reasons for becoming a nomadic psychologist.
 Here they are.

 5 Reasons To Become a Digital Nomad